Polidex Logo

 Achievements

-• Promoted renewable energy and clean-tech jobs while pitching Colorado as an innovation hub
+• Promoted renewable energy and clean-tech investment while positioning Colorado as a hub for “new economy” jobs.

-• Advanced major infrastructure, transit, and broadband projects
+• Advanced major transit, infrastructure, and broadband priorities in Denver and statewide coalitions.

 Controversies

-• Criticized from the left for being too friendly to oil & gas and too incremental on climate deadlines
+• Criticized from the left for being comparatively friendly to oil & gas and for defending regulated fracking as governor.

 Top Donors